-Distribution of fluid between ICF & ECF is determined mainly by the osmotic effect of sodium and chloride, which are the most osmotically active solutes acting across the cell membrane.
-The concentration of sodium in ECF is the most important determinant of ECF volume because changes in concentration of chloride are to a greater extent secondary to changes in concentration of sodium.
+Distribution of fluid between ICF and ECF is determined mainly by the osmotic effect of sodium and chloride, which are the most osmotically active solutes acting across the cell membrane.
+The concentration of sodium in ECF is the most important determinant of ECF volume because changes in concentration of chloride are, to a greater extent, secondary to changes in the concentration of sodium.

 The water moves rapidly across the cell membrane by this osmotic effect to keep the ECF isotonic with the ICF.

 Osmosis is the net diffusion of water across a selectively permeable membrane from a region of low solute concentration (high water concentration) to one with a high solute concentration (low water concentration).